cyrsis/NewMacSetup2016/README.md

 1. Go to GetMacApps to get the thing u need right [here](http://www.getmacapps.com/)

-2. Change the default from bash to zsh
+2. Change the default from bash to zsh from Preference

+> chsh -s /bin/zsh

+Check zsh version

+by

+> zsh --version

+Anything newer than 5.0 should be fine

+Wget command not found

+> brew install wget

+install Oh My zsh

+> sh -c "$(wget https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh -O -)"

-3. Setup the material theme for zsh + cmder +
+3. Setup the material theme for zsh

+To setup the prompt, you will need to have materialshell.zsh-theme and Oh-My-Zsh installed.
+Then follow the next steps:

+Oh-My-Zsh Material theme

+Modify .zshrc to enable the theme with ZSH_THEME="materialshell-dark" or ZSH_THEME="materialshell-oceanic" depending on the version you want.
+Save and restart your terminal.